Sharathhk122/AIR-CANVAS-USING-OPENCV/README.md

 - **Mediapipe Integration**: Uses Google’s Mediapipe library for detecting hand landmarks with ease.
 - **Single-Hand Detection**: Optimized for detecting one hand at a time.
 - **Intuitive Controls**: Simple to use, requiring no physical controllers, just your hand movement.
+- **Customizable Drawing Styles**: Change ink color and thickness for a more personalized drawing experience.

 ## Requirements